 Arthur: Things had just gotten too hard and they had gotten too...

 That's when Arthur decided to enlist the help of an 82-year-old retired politician.
 He thought it would make me laugh.

 Arthur: I knew Al Simpson as a public figure and like -- you know, the person I imagined was a person who at least there was a decent chance would think that this was funny enough or crazy enough that he would actually do it.

 Arthur told Al Simpson all about why we'd split up.

 Arthur: This means that Anna and I have mostly dated long distance.
-I love Wyoming have indulged its pull a little too much.
-I haven't been able to resist its mountains and people.
+I love Wyoming and have indulged its pull a little too much.
+I haven't been able to resist the mountains and people.
 And so a month ago Anna stopped believing I would ever close the distance to be with her, and she cut me loose.
 I don’t blame her!
 I was being a fool and I took her for granted.
 But now I see, eyes wide open, my mistake.

 Al: Sen. Simpson, I’ve poured, this is the one, I’ve poured my heart and soul into Wyoming for six years.
 I hope you will consider this as a favor for a man who’s risked it all for that place.